ak9347128658/Backend_nodejs/week1_2/documentation/multidimensionalArrays.md

 - Building game states and simulation environments

 Remember to consider performance implications when working with large multidimensional arrays, and always choose the most appropriate data structure for your specific use case.

+Work through the practice questions above to strengthen your understanding of multidimensional arrays and their applications in real-world scenarios.